ReneHeim/proj_on_uav/README.md

 **Exiftool (by Phil Harvey):** Please follow the [instructions](https://exiftool.org/install.html) to install Exiftool on your operating system and associate the programm with your Python environment.

-**PyExifTool and other Python libraries:** Please use THIS requirements file to install all necessary Python libraries in you preferred conda environment:
+**PyExifTool and other Python libraries:** Please use THIS requirements file and the following command to install all necessary Python libraries and your preferred conda environment simultaniously:

 `conda env create --name my-env-name --file environment.yml`